Using Wing with Zope

 Setting up Remote Debugging

-Configuring Wing for remote debugging can be complicated, so we recommend using X Windows (Linux/Unix) or Remote Desktop (Windows) to run Wing IDE on the same machine as Zope but display it remotely.
+Configuring Wing for remote debugging can be complicated, so we recommend using X11 (Linux/Unix) or Remote Desktop (Windows) to run Wing on the same machine as Zope but display it remotely.
 When this is not possible, you can set up Wing to debug Zope running on another machine, as described below:

 - Install Wing on the Server -- You will also need to install Wing on the host where Zope is running, if it is not already there.
 No license is needed for this installation, unless you plan to also run the IDE there.
 If there is no binary distribution of Wing available for the operating system where Zope is running, you can instead install only the debugger libraries by building them from source code (contact Wingware for details).